Bond-based nonlocal models by nonlocal operator method in symmetric support domain: Nonlocal isotropic elasticity

-In order to model fracture automatically, the breaking of bonds should be as simple as possible.
-We borrow some ideas from the phase field scheme \cite{miehe2010thermodynamically}.
-The phase field model considers the principal strains, which is independent of shear strain in that direction.
-The degradation of strain energy by principal strain has good numerical stability.
-In the bond-based nonlocal elasticity, each bond usually has both axial deformation and shear deformation.
-On the other hand, the magnitude of shear deformation (i.e. the rotation) is not well predicted since the rigid rotation may be significant.
-However, in the sense of discretization, the bonds loop in ``every'' direction in support.
-It is not required to calculate the eigenvalue decomposition of strain tensors.
-But when the bond direction points to the direction of principal strain, the situation is quite similar to the phase field model.
-Unlike the bond-based model based on the stretch contributed partially by shear deformation, or the critical rotation model \cite{zhang2019new,madenci2021bond}, we remove the bond by considering only a bond-directional strain while ignoring the shear deformation.
-The change of strain energy in this sense is quite similar to the phase field model by considering only the energy on principle strain direction.
+To facilitate automated fracture modeling, it is advisable to minimize the complexity of bond breakage.
+The phase field scheme proposed by Miehe et al. \cite{miehe2010thermodynamically} has been utilized to incorporate certain concepts into our work.
+The phase field model takes into account principal strains, which are not influenced by the shear strain in that particular direction.
+The numerical stability of the degradation of strain energy by the principal strain is commendable.
+In the context of bond-based nonlocal elasticity, it is typical for each bond to exhibit both axial and shear deformation.
+However, the accurate prediction of the magnitude of shear deformation, specifically the rotation, remains a challenge due to the potential impact of rigid rotation.
+In terms of discretization, the bonds form a loop in all bond directions in support.
+The computation of eigenvalue decomposition for strain tensors is not a mandatory requirement.
+In cases where the bond direction aligns with the principal strain direction, the scenario bears resemblance to the phase field model.
+In contrast to the bond-based model that incorporates stretch resulting from shear deformation and normal deformation, as well as the critical rotation model proposed in previous literature \cite{zhang2019new,madenci2021bond}, our approach solely considers bond-directional strain while disregarding shear deformation.
+The alteration in strain energy in this context exhibits a resemblance to the phase field model, as it solely accounts for the energy along the principal strain direction.

 For each bond direction, the interaction status is determined through a bond status parameter given by

 where $s_n(t)$ is the strain at time $t$ along the initial bond direction and $s_n^c$ is the critical bond stretch determined by the Griffith energy release rate.
 The local damage is evaluated as